Linda C. Sobell: Awards

-Timeline Followback (TLFB)
+Timeline Followback

 Sobell began using the Timeline Followback (TLFB) method in her research in the 1970's, publishing evidence of the TLFB's validity and reliability for alcohol use through the 70's and 80's.
-In 1992, Linda published the user manual describing the approach and validation work for the TLFB as applied to alcohol use patterns Since then, the TLFB has been expanded as an assessment for cannabis, cocaine, smoking, and other substance use behaviors.
+In 1992, Sobell published the user manual describing the approach and validation work for the TLFB as applied to alcohol use patterns.
+Since then, the TLFB has been expanded as an assessment for cannabis, cocaine, smoking, and other substance use behaviors.
 The TLFB is one of the most highly regarded psychometric methods for obtaining retrospective reports of substance use behaviors.
-Both the FDA and European Monitoring Centre for Drugs and Drug Addiction recommend the TLFB for measuring alcohol use.
+Both the Food and Drug Administration (FDA) and European Union Drugs Agency recommend the TLFB for measuring alcohol use.

-The TLFB is a semi-structured interview that uses a calendar prompt and other memory aids (e.g., holidays, payday, and other personally relevant dates) to facilitate accurate recall of the number of drinks (or substance use occasions) consumed each day during a given target period (e.g.,7– 28 days).
-In alcohol clinical trials, the TLFB is administered at baseline (e.g. with a 30- to 90-day recall period) and then multiple times during the treatment period (often weekly, biweekly, or monthly, depending on the length of the trial).
-A variety of drinking endpoints can be derived from the daily number of drinks captured by the TLFB; these include the FDA-recommended endpoints (percentage of subjects abstinent and the percentage of subjects with no heavy drinking days), as well as the new World Health Organization (WHO) risk drinking endpoints, among others (e.g. percent drinking days, percent heavy drinking days, drinks per day, and drinks per drinking day).
+The TLFB is a semi-structured interview that uses a calendar prompt and other personally relevant dates to facilitate accurate recall of the number of substance use occasions each day during a given target period.
+In alcohol clinical trials, the TLFB is administered at a baseline and then multiple times during the treatment period.
+A variety of drinking endpoints can be derived from the daily number of drinks captured by the TLFB; these include the FDA-recommended endpoints (percentage of subjects abstinent and the percentage of subjects with no heavy drinking days), as well as the World Health Organization (WHO) risk drinking endpoints, among others.